 A filter must be declared somewhere.
-A package descriptor is as good a place as any:
+A package descriptor is as good a place as any for a @FilterDef:

 This filter has one parameter.
 Fancier filters might in principle have multiple parameters, though we admit this must be quite rare.